Peer-to-Peer Social Sharing Impact Analysis

 You are a Product Analyst on the Venmo social payments team investigating how social sharing behaviors influence user engagement and retention.
 Your team wants to understand the relationship between users' social interactions and their transaction patterns.
 The goal is to explore how social features might drive long-term platform usage.

-This problem will test your SQL skills in:
+This problem will test your SQL or Python skills in:

 - Data analysis and manipulation